safersultan10/website/README.md

 # website
 Hello, all this resportory is my mock landing page, Odin Project excerise.
+I will be trying to code the landing page provided.